chrisbuys/QuizGameApp_IOS/README.md

 #  Quizzler

-a trivia quiz app created by me as part of the London App Brewery IOS development course.
+A trivia quiz app created by me as part of the London App Brewery IOS development course.

 ## What I learnt